Home Projects

 Local Cabinet Shops

 If you’re spooked by the big box horror stories, don’t assume cabinet specialty shops are out of the question.
-They’re not cheap by any means, but don’t have to be wildly expensive.
+They’re not cheap by any means, but don’t necessarily have to be wildly expensive.

 I spoke with someone from a shop near my city, and as a super rough ballpark for the 12 linear feet of base cabinets and standard sized (6′ x 3′) island I’m looking for, he said I shouldn’t have to spend more than $15,000.
-That’s not cheap—but with average kitchen remodel costs around the country ranging from $13,000 to $37,000, according to HomeAdvisor, it’s not out of the ordinary, either.
+That’s not cheap — but with average kitchen remodel costs around the country ranging from $13,000 to $37,000, according to HomeAdvisor, it’s not out of the ordinary, either.

 Kraftmaid Cabinet Outlet

 Both mysterious and confusing, the Kraftmaid Cabinet Outlet offers cabinets for surprisingly low discounted prices, but there are a few caveats.
-First of all, you have to travel to Warren, Ohio to get in on the deals—no online shopping available here.
+First of all, you have to travel to Warren, Ohio to get in on the deals — no online shopping available here.

 Artisan and Small Business Aggregators